← Back to 史記

 20

 On xinmao day, the emperor traveled from Ganquan to Gaonu, then visited Taiyuan, where he met former officials and rewarded them all.
-Merit was recognized and rewards given, and with various villages and hamlets granted oxen and wine.
-Restored the people of Jinyang and Zhongdu for three years.
-Stayed touring in Taiyuan for over ten days.
+Merit was recognized and rewards were distributed; villages and hamlets were granted oxen and wine.
+The people of Jinyang and Zhongdu were exempted from taxes and labor service for three years.
+He stayed in Taiyuan and toured the region for more than ten days.

 21